4 January 2021

 The Romandy consists of six cantons: Jura, Valais (Wallis), Genève (Genf), Vaud (Waadt), Fribourg (Freiburg) and Neuchâtel (Neuenburg).

 The canton Jura exists since 1979.
 Until the French occupation in 1792-1798, the territory belonged to the Prince-Bishop of Basel.
-The area belonged to Bern and Basel-Stadt (later Basel-Landschaft) after 1815.
+The area was assigned to Bern and Basel-Stadt (later Basel-Landschaft, in 1833) in 1815 (Congress of Vienna).

 Fribourg and Valais